 Since retirement in December 2012, he has remained active in History, being Patron of the History Teachers Association of Victoria (2013+), Chair of the Publications Committee and Councillor of the Royal Historical Society of Victoria (2013-19) and President (2019+).
 He is co-editor of the Victorian Historical Journal 2017+.
 He has written four books, seven articles and chapters and delivered over 150 lectures since 2012: including Fighting Hard.
 The Victorian Aborigines Advancement League (2015), Remembering Melbourne 1850-1960 with four others (2016); Naga Odyssey, Visier’s Long Way Home with Visier Sanyü (2017) with an Indian edition 2018; and Mallee Country.
 Land, People, History with Charles Fahey, Andrea Gaynor and Katie Holmes. (in press).

-Professor Broome has published eleven books and over thirty articles and chapters as well as VCE text books.
+Professor Broome has published fourteen books and over thirty articles and chapters as well as VCE text books.